Riro Kāinga: Death and legacy

 After the king's death, Angata assumed nominal leadership of the Miru clan.
-Riro‘s relatives unsuccessfully attempted to restore the kingship with Enrique Ika and Moisés Tuʻu Hereveri, despite Sánchez' orders abrogating the institution and forbidding the islanders from choosing a new king.
+Riro's relatives unsuccessfully attempted to restore the kingship with Enrique Ika and Moisés Tuʻu Hereveri, despite Sánchez's orders abrogating the institution and forbidding the islanders from choosing a new king.
 Fearing for her life, his widow Véronique married Manuel A. Vega, a Chilean shepherd, on 29 January 1900.
 In 1902, Chile appointed Juan Tepano as cacique in an attempt to end indigenous resistance.
 Angata led an unsuccessful 1914 revolt to overthrow the company's control, and an independence movement has continued on the island.
-Riro‘s grandson, Valentino Riroroko Tuki, declared himself king of Rapa Nui in 2011.
+Riro's grandson, Valentino Riroroko Tuki, declared himself king of Rapa Nui in 2011.

-Chilean President Michelle Bachelet repatriated Riro‘s remains to Easter Island in 2006, when they were received in a ceremony where the Rapa Nui flag flew alongside the Chilean flag.
+Chilean President Michelle Bachelet repatriated Riro's remains to Easter Island in 2006, when they were received in a ceremony where the Rapa Nui flag flew alongside the Chilean flag.
 His surviving grandchildren (Benedicto, Valentino, Milagrosa, Ambrosio, Luís and María) participated in the ceremony.
 A bust of the king was erected by the Chilean Navy in front of the governor's office at Hanga Roa.